ledif/dimebox/docs/install.md

+Requirements
+---
+Node.js is required for dimebox.
+Confirmed working is v4.3.1.

 Install
-===
+---

-Installing this tool is fairly straightforward:
+Installing the tool is fairly straightforward:

 ```
 npm install